-This blog describes the Dead Letter option in JMS Sender adapter, which will be available for customers with the next the 22-July-2017 release (2.30*).
-It describes the feature, when to use is and monitoring options.
-The Dead Letter Handling in JMS Sender Adapter will be available for SAP Cloud Platform Integration customers with an Enterprise Edition license with the 22-July-2017 release (2.30*).
+This blog describes the Dead Letter Queue option in the JMS sender adapter.
+It describes the feature, when to use it, and how to monitor it.
+Dead letter handling in the JMS sender adapter is available for SAP Cloud Platform Integration customers with an Enterprise Edition license.

 Dead Letter Handling in JMS Sender Adapter

-There may be messages, most likely large messages, received in the cloud integration system, that have the potential to lead to an out of memory error in the worker node, because the processing of the message needs too much memory.
+Some messages, (usually large messages), received in the cloud integration system have the potential to lead to an out-of-memory error in the worker node, because processing the message requires too much memory.

-In case such messages are processed in an asynchronously decoupled scenario using JMS, the message is stored in the JMS queue via the inbound flow, where normally no memory consuming conversions are done.
-But in the outbound flow the message may lead to may lead to the described problem: The node fails due the lack of memory, Cloud Platform restarts the node and therefore the Integration Flow leading again to an out of memory error since the message will be polled again from the JMS queue.
+If such messages are processed in an asynchronously decoupled scenario using JMS, the message is stored in the JMS queue via the inbound flow, where there are normally no memory consuming conversions.
+But in the outbound flow, the message may cause the problem described above: The node fails due to lack of memory, Cloud Platform restarts the node, the message is polled again from the queue and therefore causing another out-of-memory error.
 The node restart would try to process the message again and again, leading to complete node unavailability.

-To avoid this situation, messages, where the processing stopped unexpectedly, are retried only twice.
-Afterwards the message is taken out from processing and stored in a dead letter queue.
+To avoid this situation, messages where processing stopped unexpectedly, are retried only twice.
+After that the message is taken out of processing and stored in a dead letter queue.
 Manual action is necessary to restart or delete such messages.

 Prerequisite: Broker Provisioning and Setup of JMS Scenario

 The blog Configure Asynchronous Messaging with Retry using JMS Adapter describes in detail how to setup asynchronous scenarios using the JMS adapter.

 Configure Dead Letter Handling in JMS Sender Channel